eea/eea.epub/README.rst

    If you find that the Document Pages added by the Epub process has broken links try to re-upload without this boolean flag.
 5. Possibility to temporarily disable dynamic ePub creation by adding an item called 'action-download-epub' within context
+6. Asynchronously generate ePub files and notify users by email when ePub is ready

 Epub compatibility